What Is Malignant Hypertension?

 Tips to Lower Your Blood Pressure

 dairy products, foods high in potassium, whole grains, and avoiding or limiting

-- lose weight to get to a healthier weight for
+- Lose weight to get to a healthier weight for

-you’re a man and one drink per day if you’re female or over 65 years old
+you’re a man and one drink per day if you’re female or over 65 years old.

 - Use a device at home to watch your blood